dCache/dcache/docs/TheBook/src/main/markdown/cookbook-transport-security.md

 ### About Strict Transport Security

 The Security Headers test suggests to use HTTP Strict Transport Security (HSTS).
 This is a header that tells clients that next time they connect they should do so over HTTPS and not HTTP.
-However, this may break dCache WebDAV doors that *do* redirect, as dCache redirects to HTTP and not HTTPS.
-Also, it is not certain how redirection works with non-default TCP ports.
-A better and safer solution to avoid people from using unencrypted WebDAV doors, is to simply not have them at all: don't configure WebDAV doors on port 80, and don't have WebDAV doors that redirect (unless you have a good reason).
+However, this may break dCache WebDAV doors that *do* redirect, as dCache may redirect to HTTP and not HTTPS.
+Also, from the HSTS specifications it is not entirely clear how redirection should work with non-default TCP ports.
+A better and safer solution to avoid people from using unencrypted WebDAV doors, is to simply not have them at all: don't configure WebDAV doors on port 80, and don't have WebDAV doors that redirect to HTTP (unless you have a good reason).